danygiguere/micro-services-example/README.md

 ##### Eureka Server
 - https://cloud.spring.io/spring-cloud-netflix/reference/html/
 - Using Eureka Server we will start a Eureka Sever and all the micro services will register to it.
 - Multiple instances of a micro services are load balanced.
+To see it in action locally, you can (for instance), open the posts service project in two IntelliJ Idead and start them.
+They will register with different random ports.

 ##### API Gateway
 - The api gateway is linked to the Eureka Server and will reroute all requests to the appropriate micro service.